Beaten Biscuit Recipe

 Directions:

-Sift all the dry together.
+Sift dry ingredients together.

 Cut in the butter.

-If you don’t have a biscuit brake, can be done with a rolling pin.
-After a few passes (with a rolling pin or on biscuit brake), fold dough back over on itself.
-Cut with a small biscuit cutter (radius of champagne flute).
-Prick the surface of each biscuit three times with a fork.
+After a few passes (with a rolling pin or on the biscuit brake), fold dough back over on itself.

 Serve with your favorite jams, spreads, or enjoy by themself.
 Ouita always recommends some apple butter and country ham!

-© 2021, Holly Hill Inn/Ilex Summit, LLC and its affiliates, All Rights Reserved
+© 2024, Holly Hill Inn/Ilex Summit, LLC and its affiliates, All Rights Reserved

 Related Content